Meadosc/pkgDB/README.md

 # pkg meta db

-Tools to fetch licenses of package metadata for Debian based Ones
+Tools to fetch licenses and package metadata for Debian based Ones